 After obtaining the results from the data mining process, it is necessary to ensure that the data is visually represented in an understandable form.
 Data visualization allows businesses to showcase the results generated by using data mining algorithms using charts or infographics.

 Depending on the data mining needs of a business, the following data mining techniques are put into use:

 Association is one of the most commonly used data mining tasks.
 It is related to tracking patterns and relationships between dependently linked variables.
 Association hence looks for specific events or attributes that are correlated with another event or attribute.
 For example, when customers buy a specific item, businesses might notice that users tend to buy a correlated second or third item.

-Classification is another data mining technique that requires organizations to collect various attributes into discernable categories.
-For example, this technique of data mining can be done to classify customers in the “low,” “medium,” or “high” credit risks category by analyzing their purchase history and financial background.
+Classification is another data mining technique that requires organizations to collect various attributes into discernible categories.
+For example, data mining can help classify customers in the “low,” “medium,” or “high” credit risks category by analyzing their purchase history and financial background.

 Tracking patterns is one of the basic techniques of data mining.
 It generally involves the recognition of some set of data happening at regular intervals.
 For example, a business can notice that a certain product is sold more before a certain festival.

 Another technique of data mining involves the detection of anomalies.
 Simply tracking patterns or classifying data cannot always be sufficient to understand your data set.
 For example, a business can notice a strange spike in female customers in an otherwise male-dominated sale item.
 The investigation of the spike and the reason behind it is an outlier detection process that makes businesses understand their customers better.

 Regression is a method used to identify the exact relationship between two or more variables of a data set.
 For example, you can use the regression technique to set the price of a certain commodity, based on customer demand, availability, and competition.